 Managing soil pH is an essential aspect of every gardener.
 Different garden soils have different soil pH.

-Similarly, different plants and crops perform best at varying levels of soil pH.
+Similarly, different plants and crops perform best at varying soil pH levels.

-Thus, understanding how to increase or lower the soil pH is essential for maximum productivity.
+Thus, increasing or lowering the soil pH is essential for maximum productivity.

-On a pH scale of 0-14, the pH of 0 is very acidic while the pH of 14 is totally alkaline and the pH of 7 is neutral.
+On a pH scale of 0-14, a pH of 0 is very acidic, a pH of 14 is alkaline, and a pH of 7 is neutral.

-The acidity level increases the closer you get to 0, while the alkalinity level increases the closer you are to 14.
+The acidity level increases the closer you get to 0, while the alkalinity level increases the closer you reach 14.

 Soil contains the overall aspects of plant growth.
 The right soil condition for maximum output includes nutrients, proper aeration, and the right pH levels.